-It can be common for American military members to face danger on a daily basis – including exposure to a myriad of potentially toxic substances.
+It can be common for American military members to face danger on a daily basis—including exposure to toxic substances.
 If you are a United States veteran experiencing chronic physical or mental health issues following your time of service, you may be eligible for disability benefits from the VA.

 Specifically, if your current medical condition is caused by exposure to environmental hazards during your time of service, you may qualify for VA disability benefits.

 5 Categories of Military Exposure

 - Occupational Hazards

 It’s easy to imagine the various hazards men and women in military service experience during their terms of service.
 Whether combat dangers, the risk of disease, or the chance of suffering serious injury, the dangers associated with military service are many and varied.

 However, one often overlooked hazard for the men and women of the U.S. military is the degradation of physical or mental health and well-being that may come with exposure to a wide variety of hazardous substances.
 Military members regularly come into contact with hazards through their day-to-day work and various assignments.